visaacceptance/agent-toolkit/README.md

 # Visa Acceptance Agent Toolkit

-The Visa Acceptance Agent Toolkit seamlessly integrates with popular agent frameworks, including OpenAI's Agent SDK, Vercel's AI SDK, and the Model Context Protocol (MCP), for Visa Acceptance APIs.
+The Visa Acceptance Agent Toolkit seamlessly integrates with Vercel's AI SDK and the Model Context Protocol (MCP) for Visa Acceptance APIs.
 It offers a specialized set of tools designed to help you manage invoices, create payment links, and perform other Visa Acceptance-related operations.

+## Supported Frameworks

+- **Vercel AI SDK** - Full integration with function calling and tool support
+- **Model Context Protocol (MCP)** - Complete MCP server implementation
 ## TypeScript

 ### Installation